Julie Hayek: Miss Universe

 Hayek went on to represent the United States at the 1983 Miss Universe pageant, held at Kiel Auditorium in St. Louis, Missouri.
+Her national costume was a cowgirl.
 She had the highest preliminary score and won both the swimsuit and evening gown competitions during the final competition.
 She became first runner-up to eventual winner Lorraine Downes of New Zealand.

 Life after Miss USA

 As an actress, Hayek has appeared on the TV series Dallas, Twin Peaks, Moonlighting, Matlock, Hunter, Hardball and As the World Turns.
 She was a celebrity guest on The Tonight Show with Johnny Carson, and co-hosted the 1985 revival of Break the Bank.
 Her film credits include Commando, along with the made-for-TV movies Scandal in a Small Town and Seduction: Three Tales from the Inner Sanctum.

 Hayek later moved to New York to become a model and stock trader.
-She has modeled or served as spokesperson for Kodak, Victoria's Secret, Christian Dior, Warnaco, Natori, Mary McFadden, Tissot watches, and Mattel.
+She has modeled or served as spokesperson for Kodak, Victoria's Secret, Christian Dior, Warnaco, Natori, Mary McFadden, Tissot, and Mattel.
 Hayek has been featured in Vogue, Cosmopolitan, Sports Illustrated (four times), Tattler, Health and Fitness, and Hamptons, and was on the cover of Manhattan magazine.
 At the Miss USA 2011 competition, she was among 31 former winners who were part of a photo shoot layout for Time.

-Hayek is a real estate agent and is writing a book on health and fitness.
-In addition to her professional work, Hayek supports several charities.
-She is dedicated to helping animals and people and is currently an active volunteer at the ASPCA.